Guy-Ronen/SE02-ALDS/algorithms/sort/bubble_sort/README.md

 # Table of content:
 - Introduction
- - Implementation
+- How the algorithm works
 - Analysis

 ### Introduction
 Bubble sort is an introductory sorting algorithm that iterates through a list and compares pairings of adjacent elements.

 According to the sorting criteria, the algorithm swaps elements to shift elements towards the beginning or end of the list.

-### Implementation
+### How the algorithm works
 We implement the algorithm with two loops.

 The first loop iterates as long as the list is unsorted and we assume it’s unsorted to start.